flywheel-apps/freesurfer-recon-all/README.md

 # freesurfer-recon-all
-Gear that runs FreeSurfer [v7.1.1 Release (July 27, 2020)](https://surfer.nmr.mgh.harvard.edu/fswiki/ReleaseNotes) based on the official FS docker container.
+Gear that runs FreeSurfer [v7.2.0 Release (July 19, 2021)](https://surfer.nmr.mgh.harvard.edu/fswiki/ReleaseNotes) based on the official FS docker container.

 To run this gear you need to select structural MRI file(s) as inputs and set configuration parameters.
 Minimally, the "anatomical" input file and a Freesurfer license need to be provided.

-Note: the current version of Freesurfer has known issues with using the `-parallel` flag that caused recon-all to fail stochastically.
-These have been patched in this gear.
-In case there are more, recon-all will be retried if it fails the first time.
+Note: Known issues: it was recently discovered there may be some inaccuracies in the talairach registration (subject/mri/talairach.xfm) when a volume has been defaced and the face voxels are replaced with 0s.
+We have found some problems in the 1000 Functional Connectomes anatomical data where the defacing is very aggressive.
+No problems were found in the UK BioBank data.
+Mostly, this is not relevant, but it can affect the estimated intracranial volume (eTIV) which can then affect group results when volume or surface area are being corrected by eTIV.
+This was discovered by comparing the eTIV from version 5.3 with that of versions 6.0 and 7.X.

 # Inputs